ZAHON/rilix-ui/core/src/components/portal/README.md

 ### usePortalContext

-A hook that provides access to the internal portal state, allowing descendant components to interact with it.
+A hook that provides access to the `Portal` component's internal state, allowing descendant components to interact with it.

 | Property   | Type                           | Description                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | :--------- | :----------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |